 Another of the most common SEO myths that believe a website’s content volume is directly proportional to its ranking.
 It’s important to understand that though a higher number of web pages will give you multiple entry points from search engines, it doesn’t automatically mean that these pages will rank high.

 A significant number of visitors will only be drawn in by about 20% of your website’s content.
-Establish a clear motive for creating each page of content that is distinctly targeted and different from other pages on the site, C1 Partners, a Chicago-based SEO services provider, notes.
+Establish a clear motive for creating each page of content that is distinctly targeted and different from other pages on the site, C1 Partners, a Denver-based SEO services provider, notes.
 Don’t keep writing the same stuff over and over in a bid to boost rankings.